Raspberry Pi GPIO Lines In Use And Using Them For Your Own Needs

-If you do not use the Sonar board OR are willing to sacrifice the features these lines support for Magni Silver and Magni Gold here is the information required.
+If you do not use the Sonar board OR are willing to sacrifice the features for two of the inputs and two of the outputs for leds for Magni Silver and Magni Gold here is the information required.

-|GPIO||RasPi Pin||Default Magni Usage|
+|GPIO||RasPi Pin||P702 Pin||Default Magni Usage|

-|25||22||Status LED on the sonar board|
+|25||22||22||Status LED on the sonar board|

 |6||31||31||Goes to P704 pin 2.
 Does a shutdown when grounded.
-This goes to a pushbutton on Sonar Board neqar 50 pin connector.|
+This goes to a pushbutton on Sonar Board near 50 pin connector.|

 |13||33||33||Goes to P705 pin 2.
 Used for PiFi and goes to a pushbutton on the Sonar Board|

 - Change the line for status_led to be set to None like this